Maxi1324/PTHelper-1/README.md

 #### windows install
 1. download the newest release
-2. execute the PacketTracerHelper.exe file
+2. execute the PtHelper.exe or the Gui2.exe file
     - keep in mind, that you need also the "internal" folder, so don't delete it

 #### platform independet: